International rugby union eligibility rules: 2017 amendments: extension of the residency requirement period

 On 10 August 2020, World Rugby decided to retain the 36-month residency requirement for one more year, to 31 December 2021.
 World Rugby considered that, due to the COVID-19 pandemic, there were too limited playing opportunities for players to meet the residency requirement and have represented their union before the end of the year 2020.

 Subsequently, the Scottish Rugby Union announced that it had hired a team of scouts ("Scottish Qualified representatives") that would start a world-wide search for players with Scottish ancestry, who would be eligible to play for Scotland, despite not being born there.

-2021 amendments: exception to the one-country-for-life rule
+2021 amendments

-More than twenty years after the one-country-for-life rule came into effect, and several failed attempts to change this rule later, World Rugby voted to amend the rule – with the narrowest of margins – on 24 November 2021.
-From 1 January 2022, a player who has been captured by playing for a country in either XVs or sevens can change to a new country once, provided they or their (grand)parents were born in the new country.
-A stand-down period of three years applies and a transfer is subject to approval by the World Rugby Regulations Committee.
+From 1 January 2022, a player who has been captured by playing for a country in either fifteens or sevens can change to a new country once, provided they or their parent or grandparent were born in the new country, and that they have not been selected for their original national team for 3 years.
+A transfer is subject to approval by the World Rugby Regulations Committee.

-This eligibility rule change, which was reportedly passed by a vote of 39 in favour, 11 against, and 1 abstention (39 votes were needed for the required 75% majority) is expected to mostly benefit the Pacific Island nations and a few (other) tier 2 or 3 nations.
+This eligibility rule change was expected to mostly benefit the Pacific Island nations and other tier 2 or 3 nations.

-Another amendment to the eligibility rules adopted on 24 November 2021 aims to align the "age of majority" across XVs and sevens rugby.
-Under the amended rule, all players will be captured by playing for a national representative team at the age of 18 years.
+The "age of majority" across fifteens and sevens rugby was also amended, so that all players will be captured by playing for a national representative team at the age of 18 years.

-Current eligibility rules

-This section describes the current eligibility rules, of which some will be further clarified by means of the Explanatory Guidelines on the Implementation of Regulation 8: Eligibility to play for National Representative teams (abbr.: ENRT Guideline) and Olympic Eligibility (abbr.: OE Guideline).

-Primary eligibility criteria

-The main eligibility rule for rugby union is laid down in Regulation 8.1 and reads as follows: